Impact

 Our Impact

-In the last eight years Pathways to Politics has helped hundreds of women to run for office, and achieved 34 electoral successes nationally across the political spectrum and at all levels of government.
+In the decade Pathways to Politics has helped hundreds of women to run for office, and achieved 92 electoral successes nationally across the political spectrum and at all levels of government.
+The majority of alums intend to run for elected office in the next ten years.

 Elected program alum